cssnr/npm-outdated-action/README.md

 ## Features

-- Automatically report npm outdated packages on a PR with a Markdown table.
+- Automatically report npm outdated packages on a PR and add a comment.
 - Report wanted and latest with option to only report wanted.
 - Option to customize columns visibility and columns order.
 - Option to display results expanded or collapsed.
+- Option to display `npx npm-check-updates` output.
+- Option to display `npm update --dry-run` output.
-- Outputs changes in JSON and markdown.
+- Outputs outdated, ncu, update, and markdown results.

 ### Planned

-- Option to Fail Job
+- Option to Fail Job if Outdated
 - Packages Exclude List
 - Custom Column Alignment
 - Custom Column Titles